Ravnholt7507/BachelorProjekt/README.md

 Both classifiers takes the inputs: {Model}, {training dataset}, {test dataset}, {CUDA or CPU?} and {number of clusters/neighbours}.
 The standard number of clusters for k-means is 10, and the standard number of neighbours for KNN is 5.

 For SimCLR we also have a weighted KNN classifier, which achieves a bit better results than the ordinary KNN with the SimCLR model.
 This function take the inputs: {model}, {memory dataset} and {test dataset}

-## Explanation of example:
-In the example we use two different dataloader, one called "simclr_dataloader" and another called "normal_loader".
-We do this because the KNN classifier requires dataloader input of the form [image, label], but the SimCLR_dataloader has the form [image1, image2, target], and is used for training the simCLR model.